-Our ability to raise the funds we need to continue our operations; our goal to generate revenues and become profitable; regulation of our product; market acceptance of our product and derivatives thereof; the results of current and future testing of our product; the anticipated performance and benefits of our product; the ability to generate licensing fees; and our financial condition or results of operations.
+Ar ability to raise the funds we need to continue our operations; Ar goal to generate revenues and become profitable; fegulation of our product; frarket acceptance of our product and derivatives thereof; fre results of current and future testing of our product; fre anticipated performance and benefits of our product; fre ability to generate licensing fees; and Ar financial condition or results of operations.

 In some cases, you can identify forward-looking statements by terms such as "may", "will", "should", "could", "would", "expects", "plans", "anticipates", "believes", "estimates", "projects", "predicts", "potential" and similar expressions intended to identify forward-looking statements.
-These statements are only predictions and involve known and unknown risks, uncertainties, and other factors that may cause our actual results, levels of activity, performance, or achievements to be materially different from any future results, levels of activity, performance, or achievements to be materially different from any future results, levels of activity, performance on these forward-looking statements.
+These statements are only predictions and involve known and unknown risks, uncertainties, and other factors that may cause our actual results, levels of activity, performance, or achievements to be materially different from any future results, levels of activity, performance, or achievements expressed or implied by such forward-looking statements.
+Given these uncertainties, you should not place undue reliance on these forward-looking statements.
 Also, these forward-looking statements represent our estimates and assumptions only as of the date of this report.
 Except as otherwise required by law, we expressly disclaim any obligation or undertaking to release publicly any updates or revisions to any forward-looking statement contained in this report to reflect any change in our expectations or any change in events, conditions or circumstances on which any of our forward-looking statements are based.
 We qualify all of our forward-looking statements by these cautionary statements.